Scout9Official/scout9-nodejs/packages/admin/README.md

 Pocket Scout Node.js API for [Scout9](https://scout9.vercel.app/) - mimics you over your personal phone and email for common tasks like scheduling meetings, answering questions, and more.

-**⚠️ Danger**: Avoid using a Pocket Scout to autopilot your job and personal relationships, this tool is designed for workplace productivity and not a substitute for human interaction.
+**⚠️ Danger**: Avoid using Scout9 autopilot your job and personal relationships, this tool is designed for workplace productivity and not a substitute for human interaction.

 ## Setup